kishansutariya23/Testing/Manual-testing.md

         |--> Sanitation/Garbage Testing

-    ==> Its all on customer expectations NOT on customer requirement ==> like my expectations are it should be secure, fast loading when we have heavy traffic, it should be unhackable(for banking domain)
+- Its all on customer expectations NOT on customer requirement
+- like my expectations are it should be secure, fast loading when we have heavy traffic, it should be unhackable(for banking domain)

+    - **perform testing** :- speed of application
-    perform testing :- speed of application
+    - **load testing** :- increasing load(person visiting ) on the application and check speed of application
-       load testing :- increasing load(person visiting ) on the application and check speed of application stress testing :-suddenly increasing/decreasing load like 5-->50-->20-->100 (offer time in amazon,..) volume testing :-how much data can be handle by application its based on DB we have performance matrix for checking which have preformed well
+    - **stress testing**:-suddenly increasing/decreasing load like 5-->50-->20-->100 (offer time in amazon,..)
+    - **volume testing** :-how much data can be handle by application its based on DB we have performance matrix for checking which have preformed well

-# security testing
+security testing
+---

-how secure our application mostly for banking related application --> special person will perform this like dedicated team for this who have security knowledge in terms of https,hacking...
+how secure our application mostly for banking related application
+- special person will perform this like dedicated team for this who have security knowledge in terms of https,hacking...

     we mainly go with

-       AUTHENTICATION--> user are valid or not
+    - AUTHENTICATION--> user are valid or not
-       Autherization/access control:--> permission of the valid user only have a specific feature access ex:- we are not allowed to access the other department files ;)
+    - Autherization/access control:--> permission of the valid user,, only have a specific feature access ex:- we are not allowed to access the other department files ;)

-recovery testing:-->in gmail all will be save in draft until we send them or app get crashed
+**recovery testing**:-->in gmail all will be save in draft until we send them or app get crashed

     compatibility testing
          |--> forward compatibility